ooteniya1/resource-estimation/README.md

    * What is the best resource requirement for the startup time I need?
    * Not applicable to every use case
 3. What’s my breakpoint with one pod - Note the resource usage.
-   * Is the breakpoint lower than my desired metrics?
+   * Is the breakpoint lower than my desired performance goal?
-   * How many replicas do I need to start with to achieve the desired metrics/performance goals?
+   * How many replicas do I need to start with to achieve the desired performance goals?
 4. What’s the resource required to achieve the desired throughput with a normal workload?
 (You need to run this for a period of time say 1 day to 1 week)
 5. What’s the resource requirement to cope with spikes and "Black Friday" requests?
    * How many pods does the application need to cope effectively?